pnrobinson/phenotools/README.rst

 the code will not compile with some older version of the protobuf library.
 Use version 3.7.1 or later.

+phenotools also requires rapidjson to be installed . in the system.
+See http://rapidjson.org/

 The ``setup.sh`` script downloads the GitHub repository, generates the C++ files from the protobuf code, and compiles the ``phenotools`` executable.